cyberark/conjur/docs/get-started/install-conjur-cli.md

 ---
-title: Installation - Client
+title: Install Conjur CLI
 layout: page
+section: get-started
 ---

 {% include toc.md key='get' %}

 {% include toc.md key='get' section='docker' %}

 You can easily download and run the Conjur CLI using the official pre-built images hosted by Docker Hub.

 If you run the container with interactive mode (`-it`), then you will get an interactive `bash` shell.
 Otherwise, you will run a single `conjur` command.